 People who express themselves better through writing;

-Those who wish to notes of their therapy sessions;
+Those who wish to notes of their treatment sessions;

 People who feel pressured or judged during face-to-face sessions;